GeniusJBdumb/Escape-theeeeeeee/README.md

 ## Installation

 1. Clone the repository using `git clone [repository URL]`.
+2. Download the repository as a .zip file

 Option 1: Double click on the game with the Burger icon and play the game